ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 Our proposal for the architecture based on event sourcing, messaging and further decoupling of modules from monoliths.
 Thus, we don't see a value to provide relational based diagram with entities and links between them.
 Instead we can provide size estimation for main entities and frequency of events.
 Based on this information we can calculate required storage space and network bandwith estimation with forecasts for system growth.

+The following cases represents the most important parts for a early stage of application.

 ## Cases

 ### Client application